yesagainivan/Cadence/ROADMAP.md

 10. **Multiple Waveforms** - saw, square, triangle waveforms
 11. **MIDI Control Change** - CC messages for external control
 12. **modularize statement parser** - break down into smaller modules if needed

-# Address:

-The set operation uses BTreeSet::intersection which compares notes including octave.
-The fix should be to update the set operations to compare by pitch class only.
-However, that's a more significant change.
-For now, let me update the test to use explicit octaves so it tests the correct behavior: